Goodwin homers, White Sox regroup to beat Cubs 8-6 in 10

+CHICAGO (AP) — The Chicago White Sox had prized reliever Craig Kimbrel on the mound with a three-run lead and a win they needed in sight.

+They managed to come out on top.
+But only after things took one wild turn.

-CHICAGO (AP) — Brian Goodwin led off the 10th inning with a two-run homer, and the Chicago White Sox regrouped after Craig Kimbrel blew a three-run lead against his former team to beat the rebuilding crosstown Cubs 8-6 Friday at Wrigley Field.
+Brian Goodwin led off the 10th inning with a two-run homer, and the White Sox regrouped after Kimbrel blew a three-run lead against his former team to beat the rebuilding crosstown Cubs 8-6 Friday at Wrigley Field.

+“Fans understand the heart of this club is really, really strong, beating all the time,” manager Tony La Russa said.
+“Very tough.
+It’s a shame we have to prove it like this today, but that was the difference.”

-Goodwin, who came in to run for Eloy Jiménez in the sixth, broke a 4-all tie with his drive to left-center against Manuel Rodríguez (0-2).
-Gavin Sheets and Tim Anderson added RBI singles to make it 8-4.
+Goodwin, who came in to run for Eloy Jiménez in the sixth, broke a 4-all tie with his opposite-field drive to left against Manuel Rodríguez (0-2).
+Pinch hitter Gavin Sheets and Tim Anderson added RBI singles to make it 8-4.

 The Cubs cut it to 8-6 in the bottom half on Frank Schwindel’s two-run drive against Garrett Crochet.
 But the left-hander retired the next three batters.

-Liam Hendriks (6-2) got four outs in relief, striking out all four.
-The White Sox came away with the win after losing nine of 14.
+Liam Hendriks (6-2) got four outs in relief.
+He whiffed Ian Happ swinging at a 2-2 fastball with a runner on second to end the ninth, and the White Sox came away with the win after losing nine of 14.

 The AL Central leaders were sailing along with a 4-1 lead after Lance Lynn pitched into the seventh and Cesar Hernandez homered.

 The game turned when Kimbrel came in to start the eighth.
-The right-hander was dealt to the South Side from the Cubs as part of a selloff that also saw Kris Bryant, Anthony Rizzo and Javier Báez get traded prior to the July 30 deadline.
+The eight-time All-Star was dealt to the South Side from the Cubs as part of a selloff that also saw Kris Bryant, Anthony Rizzo and Javier Báez get traded prior to the July 30 deadline.

-The eight-time All-Star gave up singles to Matt Duffy and Frank Schwindel before Andrew Romine tied it with a three-run shot to right, his first homer since he hit four for Detroit in 2017.
+Kimbrel came in with numbers La Russa described as “so otherworldly,” including a 0.47 ERA that was the lowest among major league relievers.
+But he gave up singles to Matt Duffy and Schwindel before Andrew Romine tied it with a three-run shot to right on a 3-2 fastball, his first homer since he hit four for Detroit in 2017.

 Romine pumped his fist as he rounded the bases while fans — who haven’t had much to cheer lately — let out a loud roar.
 But the Cubs still lost for the eighth time in 10 games.

+“I’m no dummy,” Romine said.
+“I know who’s on the mound when I’m coming up in that situation.
+I was really just trying to find a hole somewhere, trying to get a pitch that I could do something with. … These short fences kind of helped a little bit.”

 Andrew Vaughn and Seby Zavala gave the White Sox a 2-0 lead in the fourth with RBI singles against Kyle Hendricks.